LaisColetta/funddata-assessments/README.md

 In this repository there is a folder called practicals, a gitignore (personalised for macos), the folder 'Datasets' (that contains the dataset used in the exercises) and a Jupyter Notebook called Normal Distribution.
 The practicals folder contains the assignments for each topic discussed in this module, the topics were:

  * Topic 1: Information
  * Topic 2: Randomness
  * Topic 3: Bias
-    * Topic 4: Outliers
+ * Topic 4: Outlier
  * Topic 5: Cleasing

 At the end of each section of the topicts, our lecturer gave us an exercise to practice what we have learned.